artemonster/HoMM-Map-Filter/README.md

 5. Is allied?<br>
 6. ...

-It was designed to fulfll one purpose: filter out all "interersting" maps or me and my gf, for a hot-seat play.
-"Interesting" aspect is purely subjective, based on availability of rumors, events, timed events, quest guards, obelisks.<br>
+It was designed to fulfill one purpose: filter out all "interersting" maps or me and my gf, for a hot-seat play.
+"Interesting" aspect is purely subjective, based on availability of rumors, events, timed events, quest guards and obelisks (not implemented yet).<br>
 Currently, only SoD version is supported, because the map format is more or less consistent within this release.
 All previous map versions (RoE and AB) are a pure mess, and adding this case handling would be a waste of time (you're welcome, though :)).

 Usage